node-apn/node-apn/doc/connection.markdown

  - `production` {Boolean} Specifies which environment to connect to: Production (if true) or Sandbox - The hostname will be set automatically.
 (Defaults to NODE_ENV == "production", i.e. false unless the NODE_ENV environment variable is set accordingly)

- - `voip` {Boolean} Enable when you are using a VoIP certificate to enable paylods up to 4096 bytes.

  - `port` {Number} Gateway port (Defaults to: `2195`)

  - `rejectUnauthorized` {Boolean} Reject Unauthorized property to be passed through to tls.connect() (Defaults to `true`)